AX-MMD/kk-plap-generator/README.md

 ___
 > In CharaStudio

-(If you already have interpolables in Timeline for your activable components, delete them)
+(Delete any interpolables with keyframes in Timeline for the activable components you want to import)

-For each of your activable Studio item in your scene:
+For each of your activable Studio items in your scene:
 * Click the folder to highlight it.
 * In Timeline -> Single Files, load 1 of the MAC-Item.
-* Repeat to link each Mac-Item to one of you activable Studio items, 1 Studio item per MAC-Item.
+* Repeat to link each Mac-Item to one of your activable Studio items, 1 Studio item per MAC-Item.

 And voilà, a simple sequence of sound keyframes is added to your scene.
-By default it should make a serie of repetitive "V" shapes
+By default, it should make a series of repetitive "V" shapes

 ### LIMITATIONS ###############################################################
 ___